gaoDean/autolist.nvim/README.md

 `lists`: Configures the list behaviors
 - Each key in `lists` represents a filetype.
 The value is a table of all the list patterns that the filetype implements.
-- For the pattern, you can:
-	a) choose a preloaded pattern from `config.preloaded_lists`
-	b) modify or create a new pattern in `config.preloaded_lists`
-	c) write your own lua pattern and insert it in place of the preloaded name i.e replace "unordered" with your own pattern
+- See how to define your custom list below
-- You can see a few preloaded options in the default configuration such as "unordered" and "digit", of which the full set you can find in the `config.preloaded_lists`
+- You can see a few preloaded options in the default configuration such as "unordered" and "digit", of which the full set you can find in the `config.list_patterns`
 - You must put the -file name- for the filetype, not the -file extension-.
 To get the "file name", it is just `:set filetype?` or `:se ft?`.

 `checkbox`: Configures the options for checkboxes